 If a foreclosed property has fallen into disrepair, has garbage, or overgrown grass, please submit a service request to the UNIT who will then investigate.
 Oftentimes, due to the lengthy process of contacting the bank who owns the property, it will take a little longer to have it cleaned up than normal - your patience and understanding in such an instance is greatly appreciated.

-The UNIT has become the state’s model in combating Health, Housing, Zoning and Fire code violations by working closely with those respective departments in a timely and professional manner.
-The UNIT is responsible for resolving various neighborhood concerns ranging from illegal apartments, blight, unregistered vehicles, neighborhood nuisances and overcrowded, unsafe living conditions.
-Additionally, the UNIT partners with the Danbury Police Department to issue tickets for parking violations, as well as removing any abandoned or unregistered motor vehicles parked on city streets.
+The UNIT combats Blight, Health, Housing, Zoning, and Fire code violations by working closely with those respective departments in a timely and professional manner.
+Concerns ranging from blighted properties, illegal apartments, unregistered vehicles, neighborhood nuisances, unpermitted construction, and overcrowded, unsafe living conditions are just some of the issues that our department addresses.
+Additionally, the UNIT partners with the Danbury Police Department to investigate illegal dumping, issue tickets for parking violations, and remove any abandoned or unregistered motor vehicles parked on city streets.

 Downtown District Unit